orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 The protocol separates:

-- the decision
+- the decision;
-- the record
+- the record;
-- the explanation
+- the explanation;
-- the verifier
+- the verifier;
-- the authority interpreting the result
+- the authority interpreting the result.

 This separation is the core of the protocol.

+---

 ## What A-DAP Is

 A-DAP is:

-- a protocol for reconstructible decision evidence
+- a protocol for reconstructible decision evidence;
-- a framework for contesting automated decisions after the fact
+- a framework for contesting automated decisions after the fact;
-- a way to bind decision records before they can be rewritten
+- a way to bind decision records before they can be rewritten;
-- an architecture for separating decision-making from later justification
+- an architecture for separating decision-making from later justification;
-- a method for making tampering, substitution, or unexplained inconsistency detectable under stated assumptions
+- a method for making tampering, substitution, or unexplained inconsistency detectable under stated assumptions.

 A-DAP is designed for high-impact domains such as:

-- credit scoring
+- credit scoring;
-- insurance
+- insurance;
-- public benefits
+- public benefits;
-- hiring
+- hiring;
-- healthcare triage
+- healthcare triage;
-- judicial or administrative decision support
+- judicial or administrative decision support;
-- education access
+- education access;
-- fraud detection
+- fraud detection;
-- compliance screening
+- compliance screening;
-- automated or semi-automated decision pipelines
+- automated or semi-automated decision pipelines.

+---

 ## What A-DAP Is Not

 A-DAP is not:

-- a fairness metric
+- a fairness metric;
-- an explainability method
+- an explainability method;
-- a model audit by itself
+- a model audit by itself;
-- a guarantee that a decision was correct
+- a guarantee that a decision was correct;
-- a guarantee that a decision was lawful
+- a guarantee that a decision was lawful;
-- a guarantee that a decision was fair
+- a guarantee that a decision was fair;
-- a substitute for courts, regulators, auditors, or institutional review
+- a substitute for courts, regulators, auditors, or institutional review;
-- a complete accountability system by itself
+- a complete accountability system by itself.

 A-DAP does not answer:

-> “Was the decision right?”
+> Was the decision right?

 It helps answer:

-> “Can we reconstruct what the system committed to at the time of decision, and detect whether the later record diverges from that commitment?”
+> Can we reconstruct what the system committed to at the time of decision, and detect whether the later record diverges from that commitment?

+---

 ## Why This Exists